Low AirPods Volume on MS Teams

 OS updates and updated drivers may resolve this bug:

-• Go to Settings → Windows Update, install any updates.
+• Go to Settings → Windows Update and install any available updates.

-• In Device Manager, update your Bluetooth adapter drivers.
+• In Device Manager, update the drivers for your Bluetooth adapter.

 A newer Bluetooth stack may allow better volume control.